erykjj/jwlmanager/README.txt

 confidential information, you can use this option to over-write text fields in your archive.
 The length of the text remains the same, leaving all numbers and punctuation in place, but replacing alphabetic characters with meaningless expressions such as ‘obscured’, ‘yada’, ‘bla’, ‘gibberish’ or ‘børk’.
-You can export your obscured Notes to confirm; or check the detailed view.
+To
+confirm: check the detailed view or right-click on a Notes item to see the preview.
 Only tags are not obscured.

 Reindex